stouffer/EvoGeoModules/manuscript/reviews.md

 details about the *PACo* routine, we have expanded the text, specifically at **x** and **y**.
 We are confident that these additions will greatly clarify how *PACo* operates, and how it frames the interpretation of the results.
-We have also clarified the description of other methodological points, but the phylogenetic analyses seemed to be the main source of strife for both reviewers.
+We have also clarified the description of other methodological points, even if the phylogenetic analyses seemed to be the main source of strife for both reviewers.